 \subsection{Generalization within model families}

-To demonstrate generalization across model families, we use CogFormer ($\mathcal{F}$) to evaluate parameter estimation over the pre-defined benchmark design configuration ensemble.
+To demonstrate generalization across model families, we use CogFormer-$\mathcal{F}$ to evaluate parameter estimation across the pre-specified benchmark design configuration ensemble.
 Our recovery results for DDM are shown in \autoref{fig:mf-ensemble-recovery}, with further results for RDM and CDM, along with their calibration ECDF available in \autoref{app:additional-benchmarks}.
 We observe that, across all configurations, all coefficients $\rmB$ show comparable recovery to the baseline.
 This suggests that CogFormer can perform as well as single-model amortized frameworks, while covering more design configurations under the same simulation budget.

-sFurther, we evaluate the calibration ECDF for these benchmark configurations (see \autoref{fig:mf-ensemble-calibration}).
-The results suggest CogFormer ($\mathcal{F}$) is generally well-calibrated across all benchmark configurations, with ECDF sitting largely within the 95\% confidence bands for each estimated parameter.
+Further, we evaluate the calibration ECDF for these benchmark configurations (see \autoref{fig:mf-ensemble-calibration}).
+The results suggest CogFormer-$\mathcal{F}$ is generally well-calibrated across all benchmark configurations, with calibration curves largely within the 95\% confidence bands for each parameter.